Nagendra1997/mesibo-documentation/conferencing.md

 Group users participate in the conference by making calls to the group.
 There are two kinds of call:

   - **publish call** to publish self video or voice stream.
 In subsequent sections, we will refer to as publishing.
-  - **subscribe call** to receive other participants video or voice stream.
+  - **subscribe call** to receive other participants' video or voice stream.
 In subsequent sections, we will refer to as subscribing.

-Participant can publish multiple streams simultaneously by making multiple publish calls.
-Similarly partipants can view other participants streams by making multiple subscribe calls.
+A participant can publish multiple streams simultaneously by making multiple publish calls.
+Similarly, a participant can view other participants' streams by making multiple subscribe calls.
 There is no limit on these calls.

 When a participant makes a publish call (publishing), all the participants will receive a corresponding call object which they can use to make subscribe call.

 ### Publishing
 You publish your stream, you need to create a participant before making a call.
-Call the `getLocalParticipant` method to create a local participant and then use call method to publish your stream.
+Call the `getLocalParticipant` method to create a local participant and then use the call method to publish your stream.
 You can create and publish multiple streams simultaneously, for example, one camera, two screens, one whiteboard, etc.

 Syntax
 ```javascript